 Contrary what some employees and annuitants may have heard or read, the Office of Personnel Management (OPM) does not require a federal employee or annuitant once he or she becomes age 65 to enroll in Medicare as a condition of keeping his or her FEHB program health insurance coverage.
 But as will be explained below, there are several advantages for an annuitant to enroll in Medicare Parts A and B once he or she (and a spouse if over age 65 and included on the annuitant’s FEHB program coverage) is eligible to enroll.

 Do Federal Employees Who Work Past Age 65 and Who Are Enrolled in a FEHB Health Insurance Plan Need to Sign Up for Any Parts of Medicare?

-One nuance for this situation is for those federal employees who have health savings accounts (HSAs) and want to continue to contribute to their HSAs.
-HSA owners can withdraw HSA funds to pay out-of-pocket medical, dental, vision expenses and long term care insurance premiums.
+One nuance to this situation is for those federal employees who have health savings accounts (HSAs) and who want to continue contributing to their HSAs.
+HSA contributions are generally tax-deductible and HSA earnings (dividends, interest) are tax-free and continue to grow tax-free.
+Most importantly, HSA owners can withdraw HSA funds tax-free to pay out-of-pocket medical, dental, vision expenses and long term care insurance premiums.
 However, an HSA owner cannot contribute to an HSA if the owner has enrolled in any part of Medicare.
-That means that those employees who are determined to continue contributing to their HSA should not enroll in Medicare Part A at age 65 or later until they retire from federal service.
+That means that those employees who continue working in federal service past age 65 and who are determined to continue contributing to their HSA should not enroll in Medicare Part A at age 65 or later until they retire from federal service.

-How Will Health Care Coverage Work for Post-Age 65 Federal Employees Who Enroll in Medicare Part A?
+How Will FEHB Health Care Coverage Work for Post-Age 65 Federal Employees Who Enroll in Medicare Part A?